- Planning Your Trip

-The Tempe Streetcar project capital costs are estimated at $175-$200 million and will be funded using regional Proposition 400 funds, federal grant dollars, and other potential sources.
+The Tempe Streetcar project capital costs are estimated at $177 million and will be funded using regional Proposition 400 funds, local funds, and federal grant dollars.

 Streetcar is an important addition to developing a total transit network in this region.
 It supports the existing transit system and community with its ability to attract new riders, increase mobility, strengthen existing neighborhoods and create sustainable development.